|

 1999

-• Bill B falls off train during Halloween night run
+Bill B falls off train during Halloween night run.
+Except for

 2000

-• A full grown tree grows mysteriously between the rail on the dirt
+A full grown tree grows mysteriously between the rail on the

-• A coal Tipple is added on the service siding near the old car barn
+A coal Tipple is added on the service siding near the old car

 2001

-new switches at the Gulch Diamond.
-With the switches set in the by-pass
+4 new switches at the Gulch Diamond.
+With the switches set in the by-pass mode,

-mode, the trains by-pass the diamond and run in the opposite direction from
+the trains by-pass the diamond and run in the opposite direction from what has been

-• Bret K's Calliope makes music in the
+Bret K's Calliope makes music in the park

 "Bug Day"